When will you know when your elderly parents need help? One thing is certain: your parents won't be the ones who tell you they need help!

 So, what are some of the common indicators that your parents may need some form of assistance or care?
 Here are some of the telltale signs.

-Your parents have difficulty with or are incapable of performing routine activities of daily living (ADLs) such as:
+Difficulty with or are incapable of performing routine activities of daily living (ADLs) such as:

 - Dressing and grooming